Matts52/ECO304/README.md

 ## Question Generator

 Students are able to generate data for sample questions regarding calculations introduced within the course.
 This is meant to serve as simply a helper tool for generating rational sample data with ease.

+## Resources

+A list of external materials that students may find helpful when looking to gain intution and another perspective at course material

 ## Visualizations